redlab/yaml-props/README.md

 A Maven plugin to parse a yaml file with a certain structure to property files.

 ## A bit of background
-This project was developed to replace the current way of generating property and settings files from excel files at Truvo&reg;.
+This project was developed to replace the current way of generating property and settings files from Excel files at Truvo&reg;.
- After migrating from svn to git it became a real horror to maintain settings and messages (e.g. translations) in excel files.
-Certainly when changing the excel in different branches.
+ After migrating from svn to git it became a real horror to maintain settings and messages (e.g. translations) in Excel files.
+Certainly when changing the Excel in different branches.
 I probably don't need to draw a picture for you to get the point.
 (For what it's worth I found that it was a horror in svn to)

 ## The yaml file(s)

 The plugin requires 2 files per execution.
 One with the configuration and one with the content.
 In the future the configuration file might be enclosed as a first document in the settings file.

 The configuration one contains information for yamlprops-maven-plugin on how to export the content.
-It has a specific structure since it's loaded in the YamlConfiguration.class object.
+It has a specific structure since it's loaded in the `YamlConfiguration.class` object.
 Example:
 ```yaml
 location: 'configfiles/'